3 Ways Marketing Psychology Can Improve Holiday Sales & Campaigns

 Giving can make us feel like good people, more generous, caring and important.

 All of these various factors come into play to create multiple complicated views of our customers.
-But knowing our customers can help us to create better messaging, promotions, and experiences that will satisfy and delight them.
+But knowing our customers, as well as knowing principles of marketing psychology, can help us to create better messaging, promotions, and experiences that will satisfy and delight them.